The Curt Jester

 Messages

-• 16 April 2019 – Message of the Holy Father to the Archbishop of Paris, France, for the fire in the Cathedral of Notre Dame
+• 10 June 2019 – Message of the Holy Father to participants in the 108th Session of the International Labour Conference

 Speeches